Peja: Modern period

 Relations between Albanians and Serbs and were often tense during the 20th century.
 They came to a head in the Kosovo War, during which the city suffered heavy damage and mass killings.
 The Panda Bar massacre occurred in Peja in December 1998.
 Speculation that the crime may have been committed by the Serbian State Security Directorate had been put forward in the past, but the crime remained unsolved as no new evidence had come forward for a long time.
 More than 80 percent of the total 5280 houses in the city were heavily damaged (1590) or destroyed (2774) during the war.
-The city suffered further damage in violent inter-ethnic unrest in 2004.
+Peja suffered further damage in violent inter-ethnic unrest in 2004.